 Assistants in Nursing have had a role in the NSW Health system for many years as a valued part of the nursing workforce.
 Historically Assistants in Nursing have played a greater role in aged care facilities because their qualifications were targeted to aged care.
-However there is now a national qualification (HLT32507 Certificate III in Health Services Assistance) to train Assistants in Nursing for employment in the acute care setting.
+However there is now a national qualification to train Assistants in Nursing for employment in the acute care setting.

 The aims of the Healthcare Assistant Initiative are to:

 If you know someone who is interested in becoming an Assistant in Nursing, further information on training opportunities is available at Assistant in Nursing.